Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-05-Use-M365-Apps-to-Label-data.md

 >**Note**: In summary, applying a sensitivity label to a Word document and outlook it triggers a series of security and access controls, ensuring that the document is treated and protected according to its sensitivity level.
 This is part of a broader strategy for data classification and protection within the Microsoft 365 ecosystem.

 ### Conclusion
+This lab provided a hands-on experience for understanding and applying sensitivity labels in Microsoft 365.
+By going through the tasks, participants gained practical insights into the application and real-world implications of sensitivity labels in data handling and classification.

 ## Review
 In this lab, you have completed: